How To Know If Two Triangles Are Congruent

 • Angle-Angle-Side (AAS) Theorem: If two angles and a non-included side of one triangle are congruent to the corresponding two angles and non-included side of another triangle, then the two triangles are congruent.
 AAS is a theorem, not a postulate, because it can be proven using the ASA postulate and the fact that the sum of angles in a triangle is 180 degrees.
 If two angles are the same, the third must also be the same.

-It is important to note that Angle-Angle-Angle (AAA) does not prove congruence.
+Good to know here that Angle-Angle-Angle (AAA) does not prove congruence.
 If all three angles of one triangle are congruent to the corresponding three angles of another triangle, the triangles are similar, but not necessarily congruent.
 They have the same shape but could be different sizes.
 Similarly, Side-Side-Angle (SSA) or Angle-Side-Side (ASS) is not a valid congruence postulate, except in the special case of right triangles (explained below).

 The Special Case of Right Triangles: Hypotenuse-Leg (HL) Theorem: This theorem applies only to right triangles.
 If the hypotenuse and one leg of one right triangle are congruent to the corresponding hypotenuse and leg of another right triangle, then the two triangles are congruent.
 This is essentially a specific case of SSA that works only for right triangles due to the fixed 90-degree angle.